MoTiAC: Multi-Objective Actor-Critics for Real-Time Bidding: Introduction

 \section{Introduction}

-The rapid development of Internet and smart devices has created a decent environment for advertisement industry.
-As a billion dollar business, real-time bidding (RTB) has gain continuous attention in the past few decades \cite{yuan2013real}.

-\textbf{Bidding System.} \emph{Online users}, \emph{advertisers} and \emph{ad platforms} constitute the main players in real-time bidding.
-A typical RTB (in Fig.~\ref{fig:rtb-framework}) setup consists of publishers, supply-side platforms (SSP), data management platforms (DMP), ad exchange (ADX), and demand-side platforms (DSP).
-In one bidding round, when an online browsing activity triggers an ad request, the SSP sends this request to the DSP through the ADX, where eligible ads compete for the \emph{impression}.
-The bidding agent, DSP, represents advertisers to come up with an optimal bid and transmits the bid back to the ADX (e.g. usually within less than 200ms \cite{yuan2013real}), where the winner is selected to be displayed and charged by generalized second price (GSP) \cite{varian2007position}.
+The rapid development of the Internet and smart devices has created a decent environment for the advertisement industry.
+As a result, real-time bidding (RTB) has gained continuous attention in the past few decades~\cite{yuan2013real}.
+A typical RTB setup consists of publishers, supply-side platforms (SSP), data management platforms (DMP), ad exchange (ADX), and demand-side platforms (DSP).
+When an online browsing activity triggers an ad request in one bidding round, the SSP sends this request to the DSP through the ADX, where eligible ads compete for the impression.
+The bidding agent, DSP, represents advertisers to come up with an optimal bid and transmits the bid back to the ADX (e.g., usually within less than 100ms~\cite{yuan2013real}), where the winner is selected to be displayed and charged by a generalized second price (GSP).